unicef/giga-open-cost-model/notebooks/README.md

 The "driver" notebooks are as follows:

+* [Model Components](component-drivers.ipynb): demonstrates how key model components can be initialized and run
 * [Fiber Model](fiber-model.ipynb): demonstrates how to initialize and run the key nodes in the fiber model